codefeedr/codefeedr/README.md

 In order to run your application from within IntelliJ, you have to select the classpath of the 'mainRunner' module in  the run/debug configurations.
 Simply open 'Run -> Edit configurations...' and then select 'mainRunner' from the "Use  classpath of module" dropbox.

-It is recommended to install the `scalafmt` plugin and turn on the 'Format on file save option' in the IntelliJ preferences panel.